nextcloud/documentation/developer_manual/client_apis/OCS/index.rst

 Direct Download
 ---------------

-It might be requierd to give a 3rd party access to a file however you do not want to hand over credentials to the 3rd party.
+It might be required to give a 3rd party access to a file however you do not want to hand over credentials to the 3rd party.
 An example of this is playing files in an external media player on mobile devices.